build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 | ToC |
 |-----|

----
+## What You Will Learn

+- How to create a browser-based environment for working with cloud resources
+- How to create storage and attach it to a database server
+- How to deploy and configure SQL Server with a Lightsail blueprint
+- How to restore a MS SQL database on a Windows Server VPS

-## Module 1:  Setting up a working environment
+## Module 1: Setting Up a Working Environment

-Whether it’s on-premise or in the cloud, deployments and configuration is frequently done on a local computer.
+Whether it’s on-premise or in the cloud, deployments and configuration are frequently done on a local computer.
 However, a case can be made for using an online environment.
-Browser based terminals or integrated development environments (IDEs) offer a consistent environment customized to a specific tasks.
+Browser-based terminals or integrated development environments (IDEs) offer a consistent environment customized to a specific tasks.
 They can be configured with custom tool chains that reduce dependency conflicts.
 In addition, they can be accessed from any browser and maintain state and history from the last time they were used.
-AWS offers [Cloudshell](https://aws.amazon.com/cloudshell/), a browser based terminal, and [Cloud9](https://aws.amazon.com/cloud9/), an in-browser IDE.
+AWS offers [Cloudshell](https://aws.amazon.com/cloudshell/), a browser-based terminal, and [Cloud9](https://aws.amazon.com/cloud9/), an in-browser IDE.

 For this tutorial, you will be using the AWS CLI and writing scripts.
 Cloud9 is ideal because you can write and store commands and scripts in the IDE and execute them in the included terminal.
-To start with Cloud9, use the AWS console Search bar to find the Cloud9 service
+To start with Cloud9, use the AWS console Search bar to find the Cloud9 service.

-**Step 1**: Create a Cloud9 environment
+**Step 1**: Create a Cloud9 environment.

 ![Open Cloud9 service in the AWS console](./images/cloud9-1.png)

-Choose **Create Environment**
+Choose **Create Environment**.

 ![Create a Cloud9 environment](./images/cloud9-2.png)

-In the **Create Environment** page name the environment in the **Details** panel.
+In the **Details** panel of the **Create Environment** page, name the environment.
 You can also add a **Description**.

 ![Name the Cloud9 environment](./images/cloud9-3.png)

 Accept the default values for **New EC2 Instance** and **Networking** panels.
 Choose **Create**.
-When the environment is created choose **Open** to start the environment.
+When the environment is created, choose **Open** to start the environment.

 ![Open the environment](./images/cloud9-5.png)